paritytech/substrate-api-sidecar/calc/README.md

 ## About

-This package is generated from a Rust crate using `wasm-bindgen` and package was initially developed solely for use as a dependency for `substrate-api-sidecar`.
+This package is generated from a Rust crate using `wasm-bindgen` and was initially developed solely to use as a dependency for `substrate-api-sidecar`.
 We are now offering this package as a standalone through the npm registry.

 ## Usage